gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/funnel-discovery.rst

 	>>> # get an Objectiv DataFrame within a defined timeframe
 	>>> df = modelhub.get_objectiv_dataframe(db_url=DB_URL, start_date=start_date, end_date=end_date)

+The `location_stack` column, and the columns taken from the global contexts, contain most of the event-specific data.
+These columns are JSON typed, and we can extract data from it using the keys of the JSON objects with :doc:`SeriesLocationStack
+<../open-model-hub/api-reference/SeriesLocationStack/modelhub.SeriesLocationStack.SeriesLocationStack>`
+methods, or the `context` accessor for global context columns.
+See the :doc:`open taxonomy example
+<./open-taxonomy>` for how to use the `location_stack` and global contexts.

 .. doctest:: funnel-discovery
 	:skipif: engine is None